 Working with a heritage property comes with its challenges, but what good is a heritage property if it doesn’t work for your lifestyle or business?
 And why work within those constraints if your lifestyle or business can’t make the most of the character of your building?
 We’re practical and sympathetic to the characteristics of heritage buildings that are most highly valued.

+Our housing is place-led, focusing on how people will exist as part of the community in which they live.
 Volume housing is for the many, and the “many” of today are eco-conscious, with one eye on Grand Designs and the other on Instagram.
 We think everyone deserves to live in a house that supports 21st century living; good daylighting, energy efficient, sensible storage, practical social and private spaces, personalised and photogenic.
-These things don’t have to be expensive to build or buy- they just have to be smart.
-Our test?
-We only draw houses we’d want to live in ourselves.

 Library + Gallery